sobri909/MGBoxKit/README.markdown

 ## Setup

-Add the `MGBox` folder to your project.
+1. Add the `MGBox` folder to your project.
 (ARC and Xcode 4.5 are required)
+2. Add the `CoreText` and `QuartzCore` frameworks to your project.

 Have a poke around the Demo App to see some of the features in use.